arborworkflows/arborCollections/_posts/tutorials/2016-03-03-arborapps.md

 ---
 layout: article
 categories: tutorials
-title: Easy mode
+title: Arbor apps
-summary: Easy mode lets you do comparative methods using drag-and-drop
+summary: Arbor apps let you do comparative methods using drag-and-drop
 comments: true
 image:
   feature: easyButtons-1600x800.png
   teaser: easyButtons-400x250.jpg
 ---

-## What is Easy Mode?
+## What are Arbor apps?

 As a part of the Arbor project, we are developing a few simple-to-use web apps that allow users to quickly and easily carry out a few of the most common comparative methods.
 These pages present a drag-and-drop interface to test for phylogenetic signal, reconstruct ancestral character states, test for character correlations, and other common analyses.

-## What can I do in Arbor Easy Mode?
+## What can I do in Arbor apps?

-To use easy mode, you can navigate to one of our [easy mode pages]({{ site.baseurl }}/easymode/index.html).
+To use an Arbor app, you can navigate to our [app index]({{ site.baseurl }}/arborapps/).

-## Walkthrough - Phylogenetic Signal in Easy Mode
+## Walkthrough - Phylogenetic Signal Arbor app

-Let's walk through one example analysis in easy mode.
+Let's walk through one example analysis in an Arbor app.
 We will work on testing for phylogenetic signal.
 I will use two data files for *Anolis* lizards, linked below.

 - [anolis.phy]({{ site.baseurl }}/assets/anolis.phy): a phylogenetic tree of anoles
 - [anolis.csv]({{ site.baseurl }}/assets/anolis.csv): character data for anoles (comma-separated format)

 Download these two files, and locate them on your computer's file browser.

-Now, navigate to the Arbor easy mode page for phylogenetic signal.
+Now, navigate to the Arbor app for phylogenetic signal.
 You should see something like this:

 ![Screenshot]({{ site.baseurl }}/assets/easymode_1.png)